Bishops in the Catholic Church: Emeritus bishop

 When a diocesan bishop, archbishop, or auxiliary bishop retires, he is given the honorary title of "emeritus" of the last see he served, i.e., archbishop emeritus, bishop emeritus, or auxiliary bishop emeritus of the see.
 "Emeritus" is not used for a titular see, but could be used for a bishop who has transferred to a nondiocesan appointment without actually being retired.
-Examples: Archbishop (or Bishop) Emeritus of Place".
-Cardinal Luis Antonio Tagle, who was promoted as prefect for the Congregation for the Evangelization of Peoples, became Archbishop Emeritus of Manila.
+For example, Cardinal Luis Antonio Tagle, who was promoted to be prefect for the Congregation for the Evangelization of Peoples, became Archbishop Emeritus of Manila.

 Traditionally, bishops appointed ordinaries or auxiliaries served for life.
 When the rare resignation occurred, the bishop was assigned a titular see.
 The status of "emeritus" emerged after the Second Vatican Council when bishops were at first encouraged and then required to submit their resignations at the age of 75.
 On 31 October 1970, Pope Paul VI decreed that "diocesan bishops or archbishops of the Latin rite who resign are no longer transferred to a titular church, but instead continue to be identified by the name of the see they have resigned."

 Cardinal

 A cardinal is a bishop or archbishop appointed by the Pope to serve in the College of Cardinals.
 Members of the college aged under 80 elect a new pope, who is in practice always one of their number, on the death or resignation of the incumbent.
 Cardinals also serve as papal advisors and hold positions of authority within the structure of the Catholic Church.
 Under canon law, a man appointed a cardinal must normally be a bishop, or accept consecration of it, but may seek papal permission to decline.
 Most cardinals are already archbishops of important archdioceses or patriarchates, others already serving as titular bishops in the Roman Curia.
 Recent popes have appointed a few priests, most of them renowned theologians, to the College of Cardinals, and these have been permitted to decline episcopal consecration.
-Examples include Karl Becker in 2012 and Ernest Simoni in 2016.
+Examples include Karl Becker in 2012, Ernest Simoni in 2016, and Timothy Radcliffe in 2024.